daroxs95/yutu/README.md

 ## Notes
 - Project is using custom simple rest api for managing playlists, built with cloudflare workers and workers kv store.
 You can find the source code [here](https://github.com/daroxs95/yutu-be), and the open api [here](https://yutu-be.daroxs95.workers.dev/).
+- Url is always updated with current search query
+- Global video player, so you can keep watching videos while navigating through the app
+- Module based clean architecture project structure